 She sends congratulations many times over the years, as Barnali’s discoveries are published, but never receives any reply.

 As a woman of importance in Naaridesh reaches her mid-thirties she begins to receive more, and more serious, offers of husbands than ever before, with endless sly allusions to the classical perfection of the union of a woman of forty with a man of twenty-five.
 This marriage market begins in earnest in 1316, when the boys who were just barely too young for the Battle of Kaliganj are just barely old enough to be married; their relatives, of course, say that they are all beautiful, docile, virginal and virile, ready to begin raising long lines of daughters in well-swept homes.
 Portraits are printed up and chaperoned meetings are arranged with the country’s most eminent women, including Amrita, who is surprised, then amused, then frankly alarmed, to find that she is considered an excellent match.
 She is not looking to be matched, with a young man or an old one.
 She likes her insulated, isolated life, her luxurious set of rooms at the top of Nusaybah.
-She doesn’t need a husband to cook or to clean, as she is tidy by nature and prefers taking meals in restaurants or from street vendors, and considering the scarcity of males it is moreover considered bad form to take a husband when one has no intention of children, which she does not.
+She doesn’t need a husband to order her household, as she is tidy by nature and prefers taking meals in restaurants or from street vendors, and considering the scarcity of males it is moreover considered bad form to take a husband when one has no intention of children, which she does not.
 Sometimes her students, when they have known her for years, venture the informality of calling her Ammu, and sometimes, archly but affectionately, when she nags or chastises them, they call her Amma.
 It is a joke, and not a joke.
 She does think of the best ones as her heirs, though she would not admit it.

 She hears, the next morning, that it was a quick birth, and both mother and infant are safe and well and resting, and she is very glad: but she hears, with a pang of sympathetic disappointment, that the baby was only a boy.